TUDelft-books/CSBB-textbook/book/Quarter2/Week2_4.md

 -   Identify different types of research data and recognise the regulations, policies and/or legal requirements associated with them.

--   List the main components of the FAIR data principles and connect them to your own research workflows.
+-   Understand open data principles, FAIR data, and how it connects to your research.

-## Workshop: Data Repositories, Management and Documentation
+## Workshop: Writing a Data Management Plan

 Whether you are reusing existing data or using newly collected data in your project, you have to select an appropriate Data Repository to store and manage access to this data.
 You also have to document this information in your Data Management Plan.
 During this workshop, we will first explore in more detail what a Data Repository is, as well as how to find the ones relevant to your research project.

 Each group will set up a draft Data Management Plan, which will be exchanged with another group during the workshop to receive input and feedback.
 As it is also important to provide your data with sufficient information and documentation when you share it in a data repository, we will go over an exercise that will demonstrate the importance of proper documentation.
-The lessons learned can also be included in your project’s Data Management Plan!
+The lessons learned will be included in your project’s Data Management Plan!

 ### Key Concepts